denten-books/plain-text/main.md

 I tend to write concisely--a style that I think fits well with the subject matter, and something that should appeal to the audience.
 At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapter (around 20-30 book pages).

-Conceptual clusters.
-Critical vocab.
+### Part I: Text

+The first three chapters constitute a part of the book concerned with textuality itself, building the vocabulary necessary for a discussion of textual technology in Part II and the resulting social structures in Part III of the book.

-### Chapter 1: Phenomenology of a Photocopier
+#### Chapter 1: Phenomenology of a Photocopier

-Challenging the traditional dichotomy between form and content.
-In looking at the history of several paradigms of word processing I unearth the distinction between meaning (content), semantic structure (form), and visual style (typesetting).
-The chapter ends with a discussion about contemporary publishing practices and the ethics of outsourcing typesetting.
-Case studies from the history of digital typesetting (the ASCII and UNICODE standards) get us to a notion of textuality still deeply embedded into the operating system.
+Chapter 1, "Phenomenology of a Photocopier," deals with the confused history of the distinction between form and content.
+I find that going back to Plato and Hegel, "form" is at times used to indicate physical structure, and, at other times, to indicate immaterial categories in the ideal realm.
+A critical treatment of a more contemporary conversation on "surface" and "depth" of meaning reveals form as a mediating concept between thought and matter.
+A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print, where matter, form, and content are literally fused, and screen, where the three layers come apart, providing only the illusion of flattened textuality.

-### Chapter 2: Literature Down to the Pixel
+#### Chapter 2: Literature Down to the Pixel

-Containing a discussion of terms "digital" and "analog" as categories that denote something existentially more than mere difference in mediation.
-A conversation about discreetness and continuity.
-The "soap opera" effect and how it challenges our intuitions about the above.
+The second chapter, "Literature Down to the Pixel," begins the work of moving from "high level" concepts like "text" and "literature" down to their atomic, constituent elements like fonts and the modulation of electric current.
+I argue here that the concern with value in literary criticism detracts from the explicit movement of control and power intimately connected to digital textuality.
+Unlike scholars in the foucauldian tradition (who often trace the machinations of power through discourse), I concentrate my analysis on mechanisms of control at the material roots of literary practice.
+In doing a media history through primary sources on early development of modern computing, I show the explicit admixture of content and code: one meant to communicate messages to humans and the other to program universal machines.
+This history is not entirely critical: rather, it reveals a genealogy of computing alternative to the widely held notion of computer as a device for reductive "mathesis" (in the words of Johanna Drucker).
+I argue that the Turing machine is anticipated not just by the Babbage calculator, but in a series of advances in communications, word processing, and media storage.
+A notion of text (as opposed to number) is "baked into" the system.

-### Chapter 3: We Have Always Been Digital
+#### Chapter 3: We Have Always Been Digital

-Discussing the often overlooked congruence between data and metadata.
-Data vs.
-Information as it relates to interpretation.
-Paragraphs and novels as data structures.
-Diaries and code comments.
-Separation of code, comments, and data.
-An argument against object-oriented ontology and the impossibility of a literature for robots.
+The "microanalysis" in the second chapter, gives way to the opposite movement: from pixel, to text, and up to meaning.
+The third chapter, "We Have Always Been Digital," begins with popular intuitions about the "look and feel" of digital aesthetics.
+Discourse around the digital humanities employs the term most central to its stated research program inconsistently and often without theoretical reflection.
+A case study of television motion blur (and the related "soap opera effect") undermines the initial ease with which notions of the digital are overdetermined to stand in for a range of often conflicting modalities.
+The next section deals with the analytic tradition of dissecting media into analog and digital categories (Nelson Goodman in particular).
+My summary of that tradition shows that language and text are already "born digital," that is, discrete and differentiated throughout by the analytical definition.
+Furthermore, digitality depends on "reliable processes of copying and preservation."
+From that insight I take it that "being digital" is not an ontological condition, but rather imposed structure that manifests in specific material affordances.
+"Is it copyable?" becomes "can I copy it?"
+Digital being ends up being an instrumental condition imposed onto the "user" of media (and not property of the media itself).
+The chapter ends with a history of encoding, where the distinction between binary and plain text formats supersedes the dichotomy between digital and analog.

+### Part II: Technology

-### Chapter 4: The Media Is Not the Message
+#### Chapter 4: The Media Is Not the Message

 Media is defiantly not the message.
 Sources of that confusion and what's at stake.
 Encoding of the media on magnetic storage.
 A revisiting of modalities written and oral.
 Derrida and Ong.

+The next chapter (not attached) will discuss differences between media, mode, and message in the confluence between semiotics (Saussure and Peirce) and information theory (Shannon, Weaver).
+The media is resolutely not the message, I argue.

-### Chapter 5: Freedom of Information
+#### Chapter 5: Freedom of Information

 Containing an argument against the "systems" definition of information advanced by Shannon and Weaver.
 In what Shannon calls a "strange feature" of this